Windmill: Spread and decline

-In the 14th century, windmills became popular in Europe; the total number of wind-powered mills is estimated to have been around 200,000 at the peak in 1850, which is modest compared to some 500,000 water wheels.
+In the 14th century, windmills became popular in Europe; the total number of wind-powered mills is estimated to have been around 200,000 at the peak in 1850, which is close to half of the some 500,000 water wheels.
 Windmills were applied in regions where there was too little water, where rivers freeze in winter and in flat lands where the flow of the river was too slow to provide the required power.
-With the coming of the industrial revolution, the importance of wind and water as primary industrial energy sources declined, and they were eventually replaced by steam (in steam mills) and internal combustion engines, although windmills continued to be built in large numbers until late in the nineteenth century.
+With the coming of the Industrial Revolution, the importance of wind and water as primary industrial energy sources declined, and they were eventually replaced by steam (in steam mills) and internal combustion engines, although windmills continued to be built in large numbers until late in the nineteenth century.
 More recently, windmills have been preserved for their historic value, in some cases as static exhibits when the antique machinery is too fragile to be put in motion, and other cases as fully working mills.

 Of the 10,000 windmills in use in the Netherlands around 1850, about 1,000 are still standing.
 Most of these are being run by volunteers, though some grist mills are still operating commercially.
 Many of the drainage mills have been appointed as a backup to the modern pumping stations.
 The Zaan district has been said to have been the first industrialized region of the world with around 600 operating wind-powered industries by the end of the eighteenth century.
 Economic fluctuations and the industrial revolution had a much greater impact on these industries than on grain and drainage mills, so only very few are left.

 Construction of mills spread to the Cape Colony in the seventeenth century.
 The early tower mills did not survive the gales of the Cape Peninsula, so in 1717 the Heeren XVII sent carpenters, masons, and materials to construct a durable mill.
 The mill, completed in 1718, became known as the Oude Molen and was located between Pinelands Station and the Black River.
 Long since demolished, its name lives on as that of a Technical school in Pinelands.
 By 1863, Cape Town had 11 mills stretching from Paarden Eiland to Mowbray.